 On Nov 1, 1755 Lisbon suffered severe damage from an earthquake followed by a tsunami followed by a fire that burned for five days.
 It was All Saints Day, the churches were full, candles were burning.
 The estimated death toll was between 10,000 - maybe as high as 100,000, considered the deadliest earthquake in history, felt as far away as Italy and Denmark.
 85 percent of Lisbon was destroyed.
 The king decided to rebuild the city with wide, straight avenues, according to the latest fashion.
 Lisbon, therefore, is not a medieval city, although there are still medieval neighbourhoods.
 The roofless Convent of Carmo stands tribute to the earthquake, naked arches against the skyline, never restored.

-Lisbon has the fanciest metro stations and they have subway tiles that look amazing.
+Lisbon has the fanciest metro stations.
+The subway tiles look amazing.
 The transit system includes trams, a ferry and an elevator.
 Santa Justa Lift.
 The purpose of the 45 metre elevator is to bring people from the lower lying streets to Carmo Square.
 Designed by a student of Gustave Eiffel its appearance has similarities to another famous tower.

 European style we were seated with another customer, nobody spoke English, the menu was in Portuguese.
 Jeff had a wonderful bowl of soup, the rolls were large and fresh, I ordered fried sardines or some small fish with saffron rice and we got the best tomato salad, so flavourful.
-I ordered a glass of red wine for eighty cents and got a whole pitcher of very good wine.
+I ordered a glass of red wine for eighty cents and got a whole pitcher of very good wine, keep in mind I am not a connoisseur.
 I tried to give some to the other lady at our table, I hate waste but could not drink all of it, I had to walk back down that hill.
 We had coffee too, a nice experience, thirteen euro, a bargain.
 I am wondering why the tomatoes are so much better here than at home.
 Maybe they use heritage seed.

-In the evening we took in a Fado show at an atmospheric tavern in the district of Alfama, an area near the port that survived the earthquake, therefore narrow winding streets, medieval structures still stand.
-A classic guitar, a 12 string Portuguese guitar and a singer are the basic ingredients.
-Fado was invented in Alfama, the wrong side of the tracks back then, the first identified fado singer was a prostitute.
+In the evening we took in a Fado show at an atmospheric tavern in the district of Alfama, an area near the port that survived the earthquake, therefore narrow winding streets.
+Medieval structures still stand.
+A classic guitar, a 12 string, lute-shaped Portuguese guitar and a singer are the basic ingredients.
+Fado was invented in Alfama, the wrong side of the tracks back then.
+The first identified fado singer was a prostitute.
 Songs of longing, rejection, lost love, sort of dramatic, performed in dim light, no spotlights, no talking during the performance, everyone is attentive, we clap loudly after each number.
 Four songs in a set, break, another set, we see one female singer and two males, this will go on from 10 pm til 3 am.
 We leave just before 1.
 Part of the Fado admission of fifteen euros included a jug of wine and green soup and chorrizo sausage which were flamed at the table.